 If your garage floor is not exactly a “sports gear-free” zone, here’s a complete guide explaining the do’s and don’ts of sports equipment storage for your garage.

-Garages are filled with thousands of pieces of worn-out athletic gear.
+Garages across North America contain a lot of worn-out athletic gear that isn’t getting used.
 Kids will sometimes outgrow their sports gear in less than a year.

 These things aren’t just needlessly occupying valuable garage space, they could be of great use to someone else, including the less fortunate.